 H2A First-time Full-time Freshmen Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line ${\bf p}$
+Less Than Full-time Undergrad H2A Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) H2A Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n H2A Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p

-H3 Incorporated into H1 above.
+Incorporated into H1 above.

-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and while enrolled at your institution.

-Include: 2017 undergraduate class: all students who started at your institution as firsttime students and received a bachelor's degree between July 1, 2016 and June 30, 2017.

-only loans made to students who borrowed
+Include: 2019 undergraduate class: all students who started at your institution as firsttime students and received a bachelor's degree between July 1, 2018 and June 30, 2019. only loans made to students who borrowed